teamclipper/teamclipper-blog/_posts/2020-05-12-teamclipper-hive-mind.md

 + Highlight specific sections of the bookmarked page (man we love this!)
 + Instantly share bookmark clippings

-Don’t stop there, keep building the Hive Mind  (we need a screenshot here)
-+ Daily/Weekly digest of the popular and engaging content
+Don’t stop there, keep building the Hive Mind with help of Daily/Weekly digest of the popular and engaging content.

 We would be coming up with more exciting features which would help you build a true Hive Mind in your teams.
 Keep an eye out and subscribe today to receive further updates.